Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/1-DeployAndConfigureAzureResources.md

 > -customHostName

 Specifies a custom domain for the deployment.
+To be able to connect to the website, it is required that you provide a custom domain name, such as contoso.com.
+This is enabled by using the '-customHostName' switch on step2.
+[Details to purchase, and enable a custom domain.](https://docs.microsoft.com/en-us/azure/app-service-web/custom-dns-web-site-buydomains-web-app)
+A custom domain name is not required to successfully deploy the solution for it to run, however you will not be able to connect to the website for demonstration purposes.
-If this parameter is used you will be required to update the applications IP address with DNS hosting provider
+If this parameter is used you will be required to update the applications IP address with your DNS hosting provider (custom domain name)

 #### Update DNS setting with Application Gateway IP